Cray-HPE/uan-product-stream/docs/portal/developer-portal/advanced/SLES_Image.md

     2022-08-22 18:49:33 [    9.222966] dracut-initqueue[1411]: Warning: failed to download live image: error 0
     ```

 1. No carrier detected on interface nmn0.
+Select a different MAC address to be assigned as nmn0.

     ```bash
     http://rgw-vip.nmn/boot-images/13964414-bbad-40e9-9e31-a3683010febb/kernel... ok